CMS Certification Process: A Guide for Healthcare Facilities

 • Suppliers are facilities that provide diagnostic care or therapy.
 They may include laboratories, surgery centers, and clinics.

-The process of becoming an institutional provider starts with getting an NPI number, which is an identification number given to providers to protect patient privacy.
+The process of becoming an institutional provider starts with getting an NPI number, an identification number given to providers to protect patient privacy.
 Then, an institution completes an enrollment application and pays a fee.
 The final step is to work with a Medicare Administrative Contractor (MAC), a private insurer with geographic jurisdiction to process claims.
 MACs manage provider claims, policies, and payments related to reimbursement.

 Who Conducts Surveys?